Why Chinese technology set off alarm bells in Germany – DW – 07/17/2024

 There are several reasons why companies from Asia are often leading in new technologies, says Michael Tenten, managing director of Pure ISM, a company focused on data security in the renewable energy sector.
 They were "mostly economic," he told DW, with "faster availability of the equipment" being the main one.

-China's carmaker BYD, for example, has become the world's leading electric-vehicle manufacturer after receiving particularly high subsidies.
-IfW research director Dirk Dohse told Handelsblatt recently.
+China's carmaker BYD, for example, has become the world's leading electric-vehicle manufacturer after receiving particularly high subsidies, IfW research director Dirk Dohse recently told Handelsblatt.
 It also benefited from subsidies for battery production and subsidized components.

-"Although European industries often cannot compete with Chinese prices, without China's subsidized technology, products needed for Germany's green transformation would be more expensive and scarcer," Dohse said.
+"Although European industries often can't compete with Chinese prices, without China's subsidized technology, products needed for Germany's green transformation would be more expensive and scarcer," Dohse said.

 Data leaks a security risk?

-Pure ISM's Michael Tenten though, sees another reason for mistrust toward Chinese suppliers: data security.
+Pure ISM's Michael Tenten sees another reason for mistrust toward Chinese suppliers: data security.

 "Manufacturers usually operate their own control centers to monitor the wind farms they build.
-As long as these control centers are not located in Germany, there is always a risk of unwanted influence on operations from abroad," he said, adding that he is not aware of any Chinese manufacturer currently planning or intending to set up its own control center in Germany.
+As long as these control centers aren't located in Germany, there is always a risk of unwanted influence on operations from abroad," he said, adding that he isn't aware of any Chinese manufacturer currently planning or intending to set up its own control center in Germany.

 This article was originally written in German.